jonathantneal/media-player/README.md

 The `lang` object is used to provide accessible labels to each control in any language.
 Undefined labels will use English labels.

-The `svgs`
+The `svgs` object is used to assign SVG sprites to each control in each state.
-object is used to assign an SVG sprite to each control.
+There may be IE limitations when using external sources with your SVGs, so read [SVG `use` with External Source] for details and solutions.

 ## Media Player Instance